 If you are have suffered losses in Bakken Income Fund, you may be able to recover your losses though FINRA arbitration.
-Please call Kons Law Offices at (312) 757-2272 for a FREE, NO OBLIGATION consultation to discuss your investment loss recovery options.
+Please call Kons Law Firm at (312) 757-2272 for a FREE, NO OBLIGATION consultation to discuss your investment loss recovery options.

 Bakken Income Fund Investors Can Pursue Recovery of their Losses

 If you have suffered losses in the Bakken Income Fund, you may be able to pursue recovery of those losses through FINRA arbitration due to the lack of due diligence on the investment, and inappropriate level of risk that you were exposed to in this particular investment.
 Private placement investments such as an investment in the Bakken Income Fund are by their nature very risky investments in that there is virtually no oversight from a regulatory agency.
 Moreover, investors in private placements like the Bakken Income Fund often face significant problems exiting the investment as the securities they purchased in the private offering cannot be easily resold or liquidated as would be the case with a publicly traded security.

 While investors can be attracted to private placements due to their potential for much higher returns than other investments, private placements also can be fertile ground for fraud due to a lack of thorough due diligence or complete disclosure in the offering documents.
 Moreover, the sales process of private placements creates an inherent risk of misrepresentations, and in some cases outright fraud.
 Brokers who sell private placements typically have the chance to earn very high commissions, ranging anywhere from 5%-15% of the entire investment.
 These high commissions create a conflict with the broker’s duty to recommend only investments that are suitable for the customer.
 Customers need to remember that their wealth is not a proxy for an appropriate suitability determination.